Coronavirus and Your Swim Team

 With your SwimTopia site, your team can remain connected even if they have to stay apart:

-• Use the volunteering features of SwimTopia to let people sign up to help neighbors at high-risk due to age or medical condition, with grocery shopping, etc. Perhaps you know, from the “medical Coronavirus and your swim team - kill the hours like it's a swim meetconditions” information you’ve collected in the past, which members of your team might need help, but might not want to ask for it.
+- Use the volunteering features of SwimTopia to let people sign up to help neighbors at high-risk due to age or medical condition, with grocery shopping, etc. Perhaps you know, from the “medical conditions” information you’ve collected in the past, which members of your team might need help, but might not want to ask for it.
 You could post links to other signup sites such as CaringBridge or MealTrain to help those families.

 Other Suggestions and Resources